The 5 Key Use Cases of iPaaS Explained

 When looking for the right vendor, you should strive to meet somewhere in the middle – in other words, you want to find an ITSM tool that is easy to use, own and operate, yet also offers a full array of functionality.
 But how do you find a vendor that fits your needs?

-Before you even start to look at vendors and get demos, it’s important to sit down and identify the pains you have with your existing solution.
+The first step when embarking on an ITSM tech refresh is to truly understand what’s holding you back.
 By doing this you can better identify ITSM/ESM vendors that offer products with features and functionalities that can solve those pain points – whether that’s the automated routing of tickets, the ability to quickly spin up an easy-to-use self-service portal, dynamic forms or integration and automation capabilities that can help you save time and get rid of redundant, manual processes.

 For Jay Reymond, Senior Engineer in IT from B&I Contractors, their existing ITSM tool simply could no longer support their business’s growth.